yeemis/phaser-dino-game/README.md

 1. 'git status' will check if your code is up to date with the version on GitHub
 2. 'git log --oneline' will show your commit history

+It is also adviced to stop your Codespace when not using and delete after finish with use to prevent the hitting of quota